13 Air Travel Rules You Should Know Before Flying During the Pandemic

 Residents of these countries weren’t the only ones who were barred from entry into the United States.
 If you visited any of those countries as part of a larger itinerary, you were not be able to enter the United States for two weeks.

 However, on December 31, 2021, President Biden rescinded the ban, and residents and travelers passing through those countries became eligible to enter the U.S. again.
-Another thing to keep in mind as you plan your travel?
-These simple tricks to help you pay less on airfare.

 Don’t fly to these countries